 - Pstat -This is the activation pressure of the vent (typically set at 1.5psig).

 There are two types of explosion vents available.
 First are Explosion Vents or Panels, which are fixed and non-resettable, and when ruptured, are positioned to direct a fireball in a calculated safe direction away from a building or structure.
-Second are Flameless Explosion Vents, or “indoor vents”, which are applied inside a facility and quench the explosion fire ball at its source.
+Second is Flameless Explosion Vents, or “indoor vents”, which are applied inside a facility and quench the explosion fireball at its source.
 Flameless vents are advantageous as they can be reset after an event.